subbareddy9014/PageObjectModel/README.md

 git clone https://github.com/subbareddy9014/PageObjectModel.git
 gradle validateGoogleLogin -Pbrowser="<Which browser you want to run>"

-Note : You have to edit few values in build.gradle file and make sute that you have installed all the required softwares.
+Note : You have to edit few values in build.gradle file and make sure that you have installed all the required softwares.
 ```